LOU REED – THE BERLIN WALL OF SOUND

 About Berlin, in his usual sarcastic, deadpan Warholian delivery, Reed told The New York Times, “I’d never been there.
 It’s just a metaphor.
 I like division…

+I had never been to Berlin when I wrote Berlin.
 It was an imaginary journey.
 I couldn’t even go coach.”

 The encore was a bit of a let down after the stunning Berlin perrformance.
 “Sweet Jane” with R&R Animal Hunter on guitar should have been incredible, but it was slow and without punch.
 Antony rendered a compelling version of “Candy Says”, and another sick little ditty, “Rock Minuet” was a mellow treat.
 It was fitting that the encore was low-key because we were all in such a vulnerable condition after Berlin.
 Still, this was one of the most important live gigs I’ve ever seen.
 By the way, it was filmed for a future DVD release.